Machine Relations

 According to a Forrester 2024 State of Business Buying report, 70% of B2B buyers complete a significant portion of their research before speaking to a vendor.
 Bain's 2025 AI search consumer study found that 80% of search users now rely on AI summaries at least 40% of the time.
 AI search systems are where that research increasingly starts.

 A placement in a high-authority publication like HBR creates exactly the kind of third-party citation signal that AI engines treat as evidence of brand authority.
 According to Muck Rack's Generative Pulse research, 82% of all links cited by AI engines come from earned media sources.
-That's not a coincidence.
 AI engines were trained on the publication ecosystem that shaped human opinion for decades.
-The publications haven't changed.
+The publications have not changed.
 The reader class expanded.

 Beyond the obvious (not reading the contributor guidelines, pitching company news as editorial content), several patterns reliably kill otherwise viable pitches.

 The credentials-first pitch.
-Opening with your company name, your title, your speaking history, and your LinkedIn follower count before you've established why the idea matters.
-HBR editors care about credentials, but only after they've decided the idea is worth developing.
+Opening with your company name, your title, your speaking history, and your LinkedIn follower count before establishing why the idea matters.
+HBR editors care about credentials, but only after they have decided the idea is worth developing.
 Lead with the idea.

 The framework that already has a name.
-If you're pitching a three-step process for stakeholder communication that's essentially RACI under a different name, HBR will know.
-The frameworks that land are ones that describe something real that doesn't yet have a clean name or structure.
+If you are pitching a three-step process for stakeholder communication that is essentially RACI under a different name, HBR will know.
+The frameworks that land are ones that describe something real that does not yet have a clean name or structure.

 The disguised product pitch.
 Every sentence in the proposed article leads back to why your company's approach is superior.
-HBR doesn't publish editorial that functions as advertising.
-If the "insight" only works as evidence for why someone should hire you, it's not an HBR insight — it's a sales argument.
+HBR does not publish editorial that functions as advertising.
+If the "insight" only works as evidence for why someone should hire you, it is not an HBR insight — it is a sales argument.

 Too broad, too vague.
 "The future of leadership in the AI era" is not a pitch.
-It's a topic area.
-The pitch has to be a specific argument: what is the claim, what is the evidence, what changes if you're right?
-Vagueness is usually a signal that the idea isn't fully formed yet.
+It is a topic area.
+The pitch has to be a specific argument: what is the claim, what is the evidence, what changes if you are right?
+Vagueness is usually a signal that the idea is not fully formed yet.

-For executives who don't yet have an HBR byline, the fastest path is building a publication track record that establishes your credibility on the proposed topic before you pitch.
-This isn't a prerequisite, but it significantly improves your odds.
+For executives who do not yet have an HBR byline, the fastest path is building a publication track record that establishes credibility on the proposed topic before you pitch.
+This is not a prerequisite, but it significantly improves odds.

-Guest articles in other respected publications — Wall Street Journal, Business Insider, Fast Company, Forbes — serve two purposes.
-They demonstrate that you can write at a level that meets editorial standards.
-And they create a public record of your thinking on a topic that HBR editors can reference when evaluating your credibility claim.
+Guest articles in other respected publications serve two purposes: they demonstrate editorial-grade writing ability, and they create a public record of thinking on a topic that HBR editors can reference when evaluating a credibility claim.
+Relevant stepping-stone publications include Wall Street Journal, Business Insider, Fast Company, and Forbes.

 Original research is the other high-leverage path.
-If you've conducted a survey, run an experiment, or gathered proprietary data that speaks to a management question, that data is a built-in reason for the piece to exist in a way that existing literature doesn't already cover.
+If you have conducted a survey, run an experiment, or gathered proprietary data that speaks to a management question, that data is a built-in reason for the piece to exist in a way that existing literature does not already cover.
 HBR has a strong appetite for evidence-backed new findings.

 Relationship-building with HBR editors before you pitch is lower-leverage than people assume.
-HBR editors receive pitches from people they don't know all the time and advance them when the idea clears their criteria.
+HBR editors receive pitches from people they do not know all the time and advance them when the idea clears their criteria.
 What matters is the quality of the submission, not whether the editor recognizes your name.
-That said, being quoted in existing HBR coverage as a subject expert does build familiarity over time, and responding helpfully to journalists working on HBR-related stories occasionally creates the kind of relationship that makes a future pitch land on a warmer desk.
+That said, being quoted in existing HBR coverage as a subject expert does build familiarity over time.

 An HBR feature has a longer useful life than most people extract from it.
 Beyond the standard LinkedIn post and email newsletter mention, several actions compound the value of the placement.

-Submit the URL to Google Search Console for indexing, and monitor how it performs as a citation source.
+Submit the URL to Google Search Console for indexing, and monitor how it performs as a citation source in AI search engines.
 HBR articles rank well in organic search and often appear in AI search results for relevant queries.
-Knowing which queries surface your HBR piece tells you exactly what brand authority signal you've built.
+Knowing which queries surface your HBR piece tells you exactly what brand authority signal you have built.

 Use the placement in outbound conversations deliberately.
 An HBR byline carries weight in investor meetings, enterprise sales processes, and media pitches because it signals editorial credibility from an institution with strict standards.
-"As I wrote in HBR" is a different sentence than "as I've been saying on LinkedIn."
+"As I wrote in HBR" is a different sentence than "as I have been saying on LinkedIn."

 Follow up with the editor who worked on your piece.
 Not immediately after publication, and not with another pitch.
-Six to twelve months later, after you've had time to develop a new idea that's as strong as the first one.
+Six to twelve months later, after you have had time to develop a new idea that is as strong as the first one.
 HBR editors who have worked with a writer once know the author can clear the bar.
 That knowledge makes a second pitch easier to evaluate.

 Frequently asked questions